 TOWER.
-A tall structure, mounted in the ground, on which a wind turbine is mounted.
+A tall structure, mounted in the ground, on which a wind turbine, nacelle and blades are is mounted.
+Also referred to as "Wind Tower" or "WECS Tower".

 TOWNHOUSE.
 A dwelling unit, located on its own lot, that shares one or more common or abutting walls with one or more dwelling units.
 A TOWNHOUSE does not share common floors/ceilings with other dwelling units.
 (See also the TOWNHOUSE standards of § 151.130.)